When life gives you lemons, use them to teach children entrepreneurial skills.

 “I think teaching our youth at a young age the value of philanthropy and giving back and what it can do for them is key to creating successful businesses going forward in the future,” said Thorn.

 Registration for the event closed in April, but those looking for more information can visit Okotoks.lemonadeday.org.

-Caption: As many as 200 lemonade stands will sprout up across Okotoks for the first annal Lemonade Day on June 13.
+Caption: Lemonade stands will pop up all over Okotoks for the second annual Lemonade Day June 11.